 Before Halloween was created as the spooky October holiday, Ireland celebrated Samhain.
 In fact, the name Samhain is still used in certain traditions and is the same word used to refer to the whole month of November in modern Irish.
 However, it was November 1st that was traditionally known as Samhain, which literally translates to mean the "end of summer" and is pronounced something like sow-een.
 This was the end of the Celtic year, the start of winter, and a time for reflection all rolled into one.

 But why is Ireland's “Samhain”, November 1st, the same as “Halloween”, October 31st?
-The secret is in traditional Celtic calendar-lore.
+The secret is in traditional Celtic calendar-lore and the Celtic practice of believing a day started at sundown instead of sunrise.

 Belief That From Darkness Comes Light

 Unfortunately, we do not have any hard evidence about how the Samhain festivities were conducted in pre-Christian times.
-Samhain seems to have been a specifically Irish tradition and first mentioned by Christian chroniclers, though it is very likely that it existing long before they appeared and documented the tradition.
+Samhain seems to have been a specifically Irish tradition.
+The first written mentions are by Christian chroniclers, but it is very likely that it existing long before they appeared and documented the tradition.
 Our best guess is that feasting seems to have taken over about a week for a few days either side of the actual Samhain day.
 After all the eating, everything was put in order, because winter is coming!

 Preparing for Winter